 - Use a degreaser if necessary

 - After wiping clean all the rust, grime, and debris, lubricate the tracks

 3. Have Your Doors Professionally Installed to Avoid Problems

 Having a quality sliding door installed professionally will eliminate the need for dealing with rust build-up over time.
 It is quite popular for people to undertake do-it-yourself projects for home improvement.
 However, you want a professional when it comes to sliding glass doors.
 The doors are a barrier to the outside elements, and if someone installs them incorrectly, they will allow moisture, water, wind, or dust to seep around the frame and seal.
 This leads to a build-up of rust, mold, grime, or a combination of the three.
-If the shoddy installation also involved the poor application of grease in the tracks so the doors can slide easily, then problems can become even worse.
+If the shoddy installation also involved the poor application of grease in the tracks so the doors could slide easily, problems can worsen.

 Naturally, preventative maintenance is always recommended, but the best cleaning and maintenance cannot make up for poor installation and the effects of wind, rain, sun, and snow.
 Master Seal is the best option for all your sliding door needs in the Baltimore area, including Prince George’s County, Harford County, Baltimore County, Howard County, and Montgomery County.

 At Master Seal, we feature sliding glass patio doors with triple weatherstripping and high-quality insulation.
 Improve the interior comfort of your home with energy-efficient doors that keep the warm or cool air in and provide a sound barrier to outside noise.
 Our reinforced galvanized steel panels add to the stability and rigidity of Master Seal sliding glass doors.
 The exclusive patented sliding system guarantees smooth, easy, and quiet operation.
-We are committed to providing our clients with a quality, professionally-installed product at a fair price.
+We are committed to providing our clients with a quality, professionally installed product at a fair price.